steville1/angular-ecommerce/README.md

 Run `ng generate service services/service-name` to generate a new service.
 Run `ng generate class common/class-name` to generate a new class.
+Run `ng generate guard guards/auth` to generate a guard

 ## Build